Mapita/Canary/docs/api.md

 });
 ```

-## Status Attributes

-These are attributes of every `CanaryTest` instance that indicate test status.
-In general, it should not be necessary to access these attributes explicitly.
-It is not recommended that these attributes be overwritten.

-### aborted

-Indicates whether the test has been aborted.

-**Value:** `true` when the the test has been aborted and `false` when it has not.

-### attempted

-Indicates whether the test has been or is being attempted.

-**Value:** `true` when the test was or is being attempted and `false` when it was not.

-### skipped

-Indicates whether the test was skipped or discovered to be marked to be skipped while the test was being initialized to be run.
-Not all skipped tests will have this flag set, however all tests with this flag set were certainly skipped.

-**Value:** `true` when the the test was skipped while running and `false` when it was not.

-### success

-Indicates whether the test was completed successfully.

-**Value:** `true` when the test was completed without errors `false` when it was not.

-### startTime

-Indicates the time at which the test was run.

-**Value:** The number of milliseconds elapsed between January 1, 1970 and the time the test was started.

-### endTime

-Indicates the time at which the test ended, whether due to success or failure.

-**Value:** The number of milliseconds elapsed between January 1, 1970 and the time the test ended.

-### filtered

-Indicates whether the test and all of its descendants failed to satisfy a test filter.
-Tests that have been filtered out will be skipped when tests are run.

-**Value:** `true` when the test has been filtered out and `false` when it has not been.

-### isTodo

-Indicates whether the test has been marked as "todo".
-Tests marked as "todo" are skipped when tests are run, if known ahead of time, and any errors that might be encountered inside them are not recorded as test failures.

-**Value:** `true` when the test has been marked as "todo" and `false` when it has not.

-### isIgnored

-Indicates whether the test is intended to be ignored.
-Ignored tests are skipped when tests are run, if known ahead of time, and any errors that might be encountered inside them are not recorded as test failures.

-**Value:** `true` when the test has been marked as ignored and `false` when it has not.

-### isSilent

-Indicates whether the test has been marked as silent.

-**Value:** `true` when the test has been marked as silent and `false` when it has not.

-### isVerbose

-Indicates whether the test has been marked as verbose.

-**Value:** `true` when the test has been marked as verbose and `false` when it has not.

-### isGroup

-Indicates whether this is a test group, as opposed to an individual test.

-**Value:** `true` when this `CanaryTest` instance represents a test group and `false` when it represents an individual test.

 ## Advanced Usage

 These `CanaryTest` class methods are for those who need more complex or customized behavior from Canary.
 They are not relevant to the majority of users.